carnot-tech/jinbaflow-docs/docs/module-types/python.md

-# Analyze
+# Python

-A Python code module that takes in a table or sequence, analyzes it based on the prompt, and outputs the result as a Pandas DataFrame.
+A Python code module that takes in any variables you wish to define and outputs the result. `return` the value you want to be displayed and outputted.

 ## Inputs